Academic Regulations: College of Education

 Admission to the College of Education Level 2 program requires a separate College application, which is available in Room 489, College of Education.
 Students complete the Level 2 application when all Level 2 admission requirements have been fulfilled.
 These requirements vary by program and students are encouraged to meet with an advisor in Academic Services (Room 489, Education Building) to review requirements specific to their program.
 Admission to Level 2 is not competitive and students meeting all requirements will be admitted.
-During Level 2 students work on the Professional Sequence in their program.

 Transfer of College within the University